RainingSea/cese/project/website/DigitalStorytellingPlatform/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework to create the Digital Storytelling Platform.
-Flask is lightweight and suitable for building web applications quickly.
-For the user interface, we will use HTML templates to create the necessary pages.
-The application will handle user authentication and story management using local text files for data storage, ensuring simplicity and ease of use.", "UI design":"- The application will have the following pages: 1.
-Login Page: A form for users to enter their username and password.
-2. Registration Page: A form for new users to create an account with username, password, and email.
-3. Story Creation Page: A form for users to enter the story title and content, with options to save and edit their stories.", "Data Storage":"Data will be stored in local text files.
+"Implementation approach": "We will use Flask as the web framework to develop the Digital Storytelling Platform.
+Flask is lightweight and suitable for creating simple web applications.
+The application will handle user registration, login, and story creation functionalities.
+For data storage, we will use local text files to store user information and stories, ensuring that we do not require a SQL database.", "UI design":"- The application will have a login page with fields for username and password.
+Upon successful login, users will be redirected to the Story Creation Page, which will have fields for story title and content, along with a 'Save Story' button.
+A registration page will allow new users to create an account.", "Data Storage":"Data will be stored in local text files.
 User data will be stored in 'users.txt' and stories will be stored in 'stories.txt'.
-Each user will have their own section in the 'users.txt' file, and stories will be stored with a unique identifier for each user.
-This structured data storage will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.", "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/story_creation.html", "users.txt", "stories.txt"], "Data structures and interfaces": " classDiagram
+Each user will have a unique line in 'users.txt', and each story will be stored with a title and content in 'stories.txt'.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/story_creation.html", "users.txt", "stories.txt"], "Data structures and interfaces": " classDiagram
     class User {